 Kryptonite Kryptoflex Cable

 The Kryptonite Kryptoflex 1565 Combo cable is a 15mm braided steel cable that is flexible so you can position the way you want it to be through your bike frame, through tire spokes, or however you like.
-It has an integrated four digit combination lock built on it and you can reset the combination if you feel someone might have your combination
+It has an integrated four digit combination lock built on it and you can reset the combination easily.
+You can also get a simple version without the combination lock.

 Knog Strongman Bike Lock

-This is a u – lock that is fashioned from 13mm hardened steel so it can stand up to the majority of bolt cutters without being damaged.
+This is another U-Lock that is fashioned from 13mm hardened steel so it can stand up to the majority of bolt cutters without being damaged.
 The key mechanism is smooth and it has a double lock so if anyone wanted to remove it they would have to make two cuts to do so.
 A nice touch is the silicon mounting frame, for putting it on to your bike.
 You obviously wouldn’t do that with a carbon road bike, but if you are trying to lock a more basic bike, it could work well.

 Other Bike Theft Prevention Tips